The Beginner’s Guide to Lean UX

 To illustrate the differences between traditional UX and lean UX, we’ll look at how two fictitious software teams—Team Waterfall and Team Lean—approach building a new feature for the dating app GetTogether.
 The new feature should supplement GetTogether’s traditional dating algorithm with a personalized matchmaking service, pairing users with live dating consultants.
 How these teams go about executing this task will speak to the differences between their UX process models.

 Team Waterfall’s UX and UI designers, all specialists in the field, work together to sketch out their ideas for the new feature, refining their designs until they have exactly the workflows and layouts they want.
 They then send those mockups and specs to Development.
 Development and Design go back and forth regarding the feasibility of the proposed workflows, making necessary changes before greenlighting the project.
 Once the feature is in beta, Team Waterfall puts the product in front of end users for testing.
 Because the team wants to get as much as they can out of this first round of testing, they source dozens of end users and run tests on all aspects of the feature.
-The UX designers then take their test results back to the drawing board and start the process all over again.
+The UX designers then take their test results back to the drawing board and start the process all over again (read about what UX designers actually do here).

 Some extensive revision is required.
 During the first round of testing, Team Waterfall discovered that end users wanted to be able to choose their matchmaking consultants rather than be randomly assigned to them.
 This introduced the need for a matchmaker rating workflow designed to help users review and select consultants.
 The team also discovered that users disliked something they’d come to refer to as the “Tips Box,” a space for the consultant to critique the user’s dating profile.
 Even though users responded negatively to this tool, Team Waterfall decides to keep it because it is an integral part of their vision for the feature.